-Timber harvest does not require a permit from the ADF&G Division of Habitat, however many activities related to commercial or personal use timber harvest (e.g. road building and water withdrawals ) that occur in fish-bearing waterbodies will require a Fish Habitat Permit.
+Timber harvest does not require a permit from the ADF&G Habitat Section, however many activities related to commercial or personal use timber harvest (e.g. road building and water withdrawals ) that occur in fish-bearing waterbodies will require a Fish Habitat Permit.
 Our permitting authority for timber related projects is focused on protecting fish and their habitats.

 Alaska Forest Resources & Practices Act